Attendance & Punctuality

 Please make sure your child arrives on time otherwise a late mark will be recorded.
 It is very important that good habits are formed early.
 Being punctual is very important and helps the day get off to a good start.

-The gates to the school, will be opened and the waiting area by the entrance supervised from 8.45am for parents who need to leave their children in order to go to work.
-Parents of children in Early Years, and parents of children in Year 1, 2 and 3, are asked to stay with their child in their respective playgrounds until the class teachers come to take the children at just before 8.55am.
+The gates to the school, will be opened and classrooms supervised from 8.45am.
+Parents of children in Early Years, and parents of children in Year 1, 2 and 3, are asked to stay with their child in their respective playgrounds until the class teachers come to take the children at 8.45am.

 If you need your child to be in school earlier than this time, then please ask us about our Breakfast Club.